digital-blueprint/handbook/docs/frameworks/frontend/dev/assets.md

 `/dist/local/<npm-package-name-of-the-component>/*`:

-This is where all files end up that need to have a fixed name/path.
+This is where all files end up that need to have a fixed name/path and belong to the package.
+Packages should not directly access files belonging to other packages, unless the path is retrieved via a JS API, to avoid unexpected breakages when packages are updated.

-For example an icon component could have `/dist/local/my-icon/foo.svg`.
-The files that need to be copied there need to be documented in the README of the respective component.
-This also applies to all transitive dependencies, so if COMPONENT-A wants asset ASSET-A and depends on COMPONENT-B which needs ASSET-B, then you using COMPONENT-A requires you to copy both ASSET-A and ASSET-B.

 Since these files have fixed names the cache duration should be limited to avoid stale data on re-deploys.